stefanopog/node-red-contrib-wws/README.md

 A set of node-red nodes to interact with [IBM Watson Workspace](https://workspace.ibm.com/).

-# Purpose
+# *Purpose*
-This node is intended to be used for communicating with the Watson Workspace APIs using [Workspace Apps](https://developer.watsonwork.ibm.com/docs/get-started/what-can-you-build).
+This set of nodes is intended to be used for communicating with the Watson Workspace APIs using [Workspace Apps](https://developer.watsonwork.ibm.com/docs/get-started/what-can-you-build).

 Once you have created a Workspace App, you can create the corresponding "NodeRed Configuration node" representing this app.
 With these nodes, you have the ability to configure webhooks, to send messages or files to spaces to which the corresponding Workspace App is attached, to execute [graphQL commands](https://developer.watsonwork.ibm.com/docs/developers-guide/graphql-api), to create and update spaces based on Templates, to get information about the Focus assigned to a given message and to add custom Focus, to filter "ActionSelected" annotations and Webhook events.